humanoid-path-planner/hpp-gui/README.md

 As [HPP], the *GUI* can be controlled using a python interface.
 When the *GUI* starts, it launches a server for both [HPP] and the Gepetto Viewer exactly as if you were manually launching the two commands `hppcorbaserver` and `gepetto-viewer-server`.
 This means that **you can run the same python scripts** and it will work !

 When you do so, pay attention to the following points:
-- the GUI has no way of knowing when to refresh the list of joints and bodies. **There is a refresh button in the "Joint tree" window**.
+- the GUI has no way of knowing when to refresh the list of joints and bodies. **There is a refresh button in the `Tools` menu**.
+- you can run the `hppcorbaserver` (or any server embedding it, like `hpp-manipulation-server`) externally.
+Use `Tools > Reset connection` when the CORBA client has to reconnect to a new server.
+  In this case, set `libhppcorbaserverplugin.so` and `libhppmanipulationplugin.so` to `false` in your settings file because they are launching the servers themselves.
 - moving the robot in the GUI while the server is processing data can lead to unexpected results, because you are modifying the *current configuration* of HPP when not expected.

 ## Installation procedure